How the U.S. locked up vaccine materials other nations urgently need

 On Twitter in late April, chief executive Adar Poonawalla requested “on behalf of the vaccine industry outside the United States” that America lift its hold on raw materials “if we are to truly unite in beating this virus.”

-Starting this month, the company had planned to produce a billion doses annually of a vaccine developed by U.S.-based Novavax Inc (NVAX.O).
-But that output will be more than halved without American raw materials, according to a source familiar with the company’s plans, speaking on condition of anonymity.
+Starting this month, the company had planned to produce a billion doses annually of a vaccine developed by U.S.-based Novavax Inc. But that output will be more than halved without American raw materials, according to a source familiar with the company’s plans, speaking on condition of anonymity.

-Serum is also manufacturing COVISHIELD, a licensed version of the AstraZeneca Plc (AZN.L) vaccine.
+Serum is also manufacturing COVISHIELD, a licensed version of the AstraZeneca Plc vaccine.

 After weeks of public appeals from the Serum, the United States last month offered India filters needed to produce COVISHIELD.
 But India’s need for vaccines and supplies remains vast.
 Serum is also meant to be a top supplier to other low- and middle-income countries.
 COVISHIELD and the Novavax shot form the backbone of the COVAX program.